 Benefit Street Apartment :: Ramen Photo–Monthira Yodtiwong–iStockphoto

 A few years ago, though, she suggested we stop eating the packaged version entirely because there were too many additives in the tasty powder.
-Being averse to most lifestyle changes of any kind, I immediately became concerned and voiced significant resistance to her plan.
+Being averse to most lifestyle changes of any kind, I was immediately concerned and voiced significant resistance to her plan.
 She listened to me and then gently suggested I be open.
 So, she began to buy bulk dry noodles and then added everything like she usually did and prepared the broth from scratch.
 I was spoiled.
-However, unless she made ramen for us, or we got ramen take-out, I didn’t make it just for myself, because my issue was the same as it was in college.
+However, unless she made ramen for us, or we got ramen take-out, I didn’t make it that way just for myself because my issue was the same as it was in college.
 I’m impatient.
 I want to be eating it in five minutes and I’ll gladly sacrifice the quality to have it that fast.
 Food impatience might be a part of my ancestry, from when very distant relatives were starving in Scotland, or Germany, and had to eat almost anything they could find to survive that didn’t make them ill — occasional meat, grass, sticks and other unidentifiable stuff that was probably just dirt.
 That’s what they could find, and they needed to eat it immediately when they found it.

 Then last fall, my wife moved to Florida to care for her mother.
-I held out for as long as I could, but at about the six-week mark, I caved, and went to our favorite Asian supermarket and bought a case of instant ramen for myself and a case for my daughter.
+I held out for as long as I could, but at about the six-week mark, I caved, and went to our favorite Asian supermarket and bought a case of instant ramen for myself and a case for our daughter.
 At first, I felt disloyal and a little ashamed like I was having a ramen affair, so I kept it to myself.
 We talk on the phone daily though, sometimes more than once, so what she’s making for their meals on any given day is a frequent topic of conversation and what I’m eating comes up too.
 Eventually I couldn’t take it any longer and confessed that I was eating outlaw ramen at home again.
 She laughed.
 “That’s not all you’re eating though is it?” she asked quietly.
 “No, but it’s in heavy rotation.”
 We left it at that.
 What could she really say or do at that point anyway?
 There are over fifteen-hundred miles that separate us and I’m already blowing through my second case like an instant ramen time machine.

 — — — — — — —